 The best things in life can never be owned;They only be given.....A Smile, a Kiss, Love...

-A totally professional approach for wedding blessings and ceremonies on Ibiza
+A totally professional approach for your romantic renewal on Ibiza

 Ibiza is the perfect relaxed wedding location for all couples.
 The island enjoys a global reputation for its liberal attitude, and it warmly welcomes those with alternative beliefs and lifestyles, and has consequently become an increasingly popular venue for hosting a wedding or partnership celebration..The ‘Magic White Island’ has an incredibly vibrant and exciting gay community, which integrates seamlessly, creating a wonderful, friendly cosmopolitan society.
-Hedley Paul - ‘HP’ - has always summarised the ethos of the island in one single word.....
-That word you will find in many public gardens, normally in five languages: Respect!By mutual exchange it makes the island such a beautiful place.Ibiza’s wedding ceremonies range from small intimate sunset occasions - often on a quiet beach, to extrovert and extravagant wedding party celebrations at an Ibiza villa or restaurant.
+Hedley Paul - ‘HP’ - as a long established Ibiza wedding celebrant has always summarised the ethos of the island in one single word.....
+That word you will find in many public gardens, normally in five languages: Respect!By mutual exchange it makes the island such a beautiful place.HP’s Ibiza wedding ceremonies range from small intimate sunset occasions - often on a quiet beach, to extrovert and extravagant wedding party celebrations at an Ibiza villa or restaurant.

 Blessing and commitment ceremonies are for couples who wish to make a special pledge to each other, and wish to publicly declare their vows in front of family and friends, without necessarily taking the step into legal marriage - for whatever reason.
 HP provides an opportunity to enjoy a sincere and meaningful ceremony, surrounded by family and friends.You enjoy a marriage of love, of two hearts and two souls, joined for all eternity.You both make a public proclamation of the feelings shared by two people who love each other.Every ceremony is sympathetically planned and crafted, typically including poems and readings, proclamations of commitment to each other, exchange of wedding rings, and a blessing.If you feel that a female celebrant will better empathise with your dream ceremony, HP works with and can introduce an experienced and skilled lady who is also totally comfortable with same-sex weddings.
 We create together that beautiful ceremony that you will remember always, precisely to the format and style you wish.
 We can make it very personal for you by including your storys, your unique accounts of how you met and how you feel about each other.Whether you wish the ceremony to be simple, creative and stylish, or a flamboyant occasion, it should truly reflect who you really are.
 Let Hedley Paul create and host the ceremony, then just relax and enjoy.That done, your day will be perfect!